Cognipeer/smart-agent/docs/core-concepts/README.md

 - `get_tool_response` – Retrieve raw archived tool output by `executionId`

 ## 5. Structured Output
 Provide `outputSchema`.
-The final assistant message is parsed.
-If JSON fenced code block present it is also attempted.
-Parsed result -> `res.output`.
+The final assistant message is parsed into `res.output`.
+The base agent also adds a `response` finalize tool behind the scenes; when the model calls it with the JSON object, parsing becomes deterministic.

 ## 6. Multi-Agent Composition
 - `agent.asTool()` wraps an agent to answer a sub-question